-So far, we have assumed that the underlying consensus protocol is blockchain based and that the computation of state mimicks the Ethereum EVM.
-However, there exist different architectures for consensus (\eg, DAG-based constructions~\cite{parallel-chains,phantom,spectre}) and execution (\eg, UTXO~\cite{bitcoin-dev-guide}).
-Our protocol is quite generic and agnostic to the details of how the consensus and execution layers are implemented.
+So far, we assumed the underlying consensus protocol is blockchain-based and the computation of state mimicks Ethereum's EVM.
+There exist different architectures for consensus (\eg, DAG-based constructions~\cite{parallel-chains,phantom,spectre}) and execution (\eg, UTXO~\cite{bitcoin-dev-guide}).
+Our protocol is generic and agnostic to these details.
 To enable the formal analysis of our construction in a generic manner, in this section we axiomatize the protocol requirements regarding consensus and execution.

 \iflong \begingroup \endgroup \fi